smartrent/elixir-styler/README.md

 ]
 ```

-Styler has one configuration options:
+Styler has several configuration options:

 - `:alias_lifting_exclude`, which accepts a list of atoms to _not_ lift.
 See the [Module Directive documentation](docs/module_directives.md#alias-lifting) for more.